 But, we still need to leave our home sometimes, usually to go to the commissary to pick up provisions… I mean, food… you see, I am even starting to talk like a prepper… what have you done to us, COVID!

-Gabriella usually sports her Troll mask that her grandmother made her (I have my Harry Potter mask too; thanks, Mom, but I am a Ravenclaw, NOT a Slytherin).
+Gabriella usually sports her Troll mask that my colleague’s wife made her (I have my Harry Potter mask too; thanks, Mom, but I am a Ravenclaw, NOT a Slytherin).

 And the girls really like to pretend that they are toilet paper on the mostly empty paper aisle at the commissary (there was actually a few four-packs of generic rolls there this week, so there may be a light at the end of the normally toilet paper-absent tunnel).